-Of course, after a few glasses, the charms can start to look a little similar, but so long as one person is keeping an eye on the situation, there should be no mix ups.
+Of course, after a few glasses, the charms can start to look a little similar, but so long as one person is keeping an eye on the situation, there should be no mix-ups.
 This is a great small "Secret Santa" style gift or stocking filler.
 You can also make them easily if you are quite crafty—they would be great for wedding favours!

 This saves the lovely wine from being diluted with ice—I will never understand those who do this!

 The stainless steel rod is put in the freezer while your bottle is chilling as normal, then the device is fitted onto the bottle once opened.
-It then keeps the wine cool while allowing drinks to be poured from the non spill spout.
+It then keeps the wine cool while allowing drinks to be poured from the no-spill spout.
 There is also an aerator in the device which helps the wine breath and improves the flavour.
 This is a much better option than the messier ice bucket, in my opinion.

-For the non wine drinkers, this is a gift for the white and Rose drinkers, as red wine should not be served cooled.
+For the non-wine drinkers, this is a gift for the white and rose drinkers, as red wine should not be served cooled.

-"Why give a man a fish when you can teach him how to fish" or something along those lines anyway.
+"Why give a man a fish when you can teach him how to fish," or something along those lines anyway.
 Why not give the interactive gift of a wine making kit, so that your friend or loved one can learn how to create their own perfect blend in the comfort of their own home.
 There are kits available to make wines out of fruit, berries and even flowers, so it is worth doing a little research and choosing one that matches the recipient's preferences.

-While a kit may not allow much personalisation, it would certainly be used as a starting point for their very own micro winery, and would at least keep them in wine for a couple of months!
+While a kit may not allow much personalisation, it would certainly be used as a starting point for their very own micro-winery, and would at least keep them in wine for a couple of months!